HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 \subsubsection{SELD-Student}

 The audio-visual SELD student model, equipped with limited paired visual inputs, shares an identical backbone architecture with the teacher model.
 Specifically, the backbone comprises a ResNet audio encoder, a Conformer context module, a classification head, and a regression head.
 The main difference from the teacher model is the multi-modal input.
+The baseline of the DCASE 2023 Challenge Task 3 \cite{shimada2023starss23} used a object detection module to outputs bounding boxes of potential objects on target classes, which were demonstrated to perform better than CNN-based visual features \cite{he2016deep}.
+Following the baseline, we utilize a keypoint detection model to extract visual features.
+The visual features are converted from mouth coordinates into Gaussian vectors, which are explicitly designed to model spatial location information.

 The acoustic features are identical to those used in training the teacher model.
 For video data, we uniformly sample 10 frames per second to extract visual features.
 Using HRNet \cite{sun2019deep} as the keypoint detection model, we extract the mouth pixel coordinates $(u_s, v_s)$ for the $s$-th speaker in each frame.
-The mouth position is then encoded into two Gaussian-like vectors \cite{shimada2023starss23,qian2022audio}, representing probability likelihoods along the horizontal and vertical axes of the image, as depicted in Figure~\ref{fig5}, characterizing the spatial presence of the $s$-th speaker,
+The mouth position is then encoded into two Gaussian-like vectors \cite{shimada2023starss23,qian2022audio}, representing probability likelihoods along the horizontal and vertical axes of the image, as depicted in Fig.~\ref{fig4}, characterizing the spatial presence of the $s$-th speaker,

 where the means $u_s$ and $v_s$ denote the normalized pixel coordinates of the mouth keypoint along the horizontal and vertical axes for the $s$-th speaker, respectively.
-Standard deviations are predefined with $\sigma_u^2=0.04$ and $\sigma_v^2=0.08$.
 We consider a maximum of $S=6$ concurrent speakers in each video frame.
-The horizontal and vertical vectors of all speakers are concatenated to form the visual feature input $\mathbf {V} \in \mathbb{R}^{{T_v}\times {F_v}\times {2S}}$. $F_v$ denotes the length of the visual vectors, which is set to match the number of Mel-band filter banks.
+If the detected number of speakers $S'$ ($S'$=3 in Fig.~\ref{fig4}) is less than six, we pad the visual feature with $2×(S-S')$ zero tensors to maintain consistent dimensionality.
+The horizontal and vertical vectors of all speakers are concatenated to form the visual feature input.